IDAHO READY Blog Posts

 Are there safety guidelines that need to be followed?

-- Yes, participants are required to follow ITD Safety Tips, Guidelines for litter pickup, and the Traffic Control Plan for Litter Pickup.
+- Yes, participants are required to follow ITD Safety Tips, and the Traffic Control Plan and Guidelines for Litter Pickup.

 What is Adopt-A-Highway?